kailash-manasarovar/statement/docs/timeline/2021/october.md

 - My manager does not clear up my confusion around a completely external team expecting me to go work for them as well as the job I was hired for.
 - I screenshot some of Nicolas' tantrum including where Nicolas told me I shouldn't trust anyone.
 - My manager says: *he shouldn't have said that*.

+#### Single-point-of-failure

+- Nicolas takes enormous exception to me having used this expression.
+- Gabriel Silva from Polygon will describe me as a single-point-of-failure in 2024 to developers while I'm being drugged, poisoned, sedated, raped, and live-streamed onto porn-networks by the porn-gangs of Dénia.
+- Interesting, isn't it.

 ### Mediation